Create a Wandering Watercourse

 Step 1.
 Lay out the watercourse in keeping with the landscaping plan of your garden as a whole.
 Mark it in some way, preferably with builder’s line or string and pegs.
 Alternatively, lay out the course with river stones.

 Step 3.
-Compact the excavation well with a punner.
+Compact the excavation well with a steel tamper or punner.

 Step 4.
 Now mix the concrete in batches in the ratio 1.2.2 of cement, sand and stone, and then add the waterproofing medium and water.
 Note that the quantity of waterproofing medium will depend on what you are using; follow the manufacturer’s instructions.

 Step 5.
 Line the excavation with a 100 mm (4 in) thick layer of concrete; flatten and compact it as described here: Informal Koi Pond.